-- Academic Distress under either A.C.A. § 6-15-430(c)(1) or A.C.A. § 6-18-227; or - Facilities Distress under A.C.A. § 6-21-812.
+- Academic Distress under either A.C.A §6-15-430(c)(1) or A.C.A. §6-18-227; or - Facilities Distress under A.C.A. §6-21-812

 If, prior to July 1, the District receives sufficient copies of requests from other districts for its students to transfer to other districts to trigger the three percent (3%) cap, it shall notify each district the District received Standard School Choice applications from that it has tentatively reached the limitation cap.
-The District will use confirmations of approved choice applications from receiving districts to make a final determination of which applications it received that exceeded the limitation cap and notify each district that was the recipient of an application to that effect.
-1
+The District will use applications it received that exceeded the limitation cap and notify each district that was the recipient of an application to that effect.